Site-Centric Privacy

 Your rights

-• You have the right to object to Ipsos and DotMetrics processing your data.
+• Withdraw Consent: You can withdraw your consent to Ipsos and DotMetrics processing your data at any time.

 How long will we keep your personal data?